chhackett/vty-windows/README.md

  - If you make changes, make them consistent with the syntactic conventions already used in the codebase.
  - Please provide Haddock documentation for any changes you make.

-# Known Issues

-In Powershell, foreground and background colors may render incorrectly.

 # Further Reading